leoks321/Nursing-Home-POMDP/README.md

  Plots

 It is recommended to run this code in a nteract/jupyter interactive notebook.
+Download nteract (https://nteract.io/) and follow instructions at https://juliaacademy.com/courses/intro-to-julia/lectures/16882463 to get start nteract and julia.
+Make sure all packages are installed and copy code from NursingHomeModel.ipynb into the nteract notebook and run.

+Alternatively NursingHomeModel.jl is a julia script that can also be run.